 The Remedy Rx: As part of your balanced diet, include foods that are rich in potassium, such as bananas, beans, potatoes, oranges, avocados, beets and spinach.

 "Occupational and recreational noise exposure is a great risk to hearing," says Tim Trine, PhD, an audiologist and CTO of Eargo.
 "Protecting your hearing while mowing the lawn, riding motorcycles or snowmobiles, or attending a concert is essential."

-Recommendation: "Inexpensive foam earplugs are extremely effective form of hearing protection when combating occupational and recreational noise.
+The Remedy Rx: "Inexpensive foam earplugs are extremely effective form of hearing protection when combating occupational and recreational noise.
 Be sure to wear them properly."